python-control/python-control/doc/classes.rst

    :nosignatures:

    ControlPlot
-   TimeResponseData
+   FrequencyResponseList
    NyquistResponseData
+   NyquistResponseList
    PoleZeroData
+   PoleZeroList
+   TimeResponseData
+   TimeResponseList

-More informaton on the functions used to create these classes can be found in the :ref:iosys-module chapter.
+More informaton on the functions used to create these classes can be found in the :ref:`iosys-module` chapter.

 Nonlinear System Classes